-- Registering company as a BRP - Registering for which REs they take on the responsibility for production imbalance, and in which MGAs.
-It is the new BRP that is responsible for applying the correct structure - Registering for which REs they take on the responsibility for consumption/trade imbalance, and in which MGAs.
+- Registering company as a BRP - If a BRP has a valid agreement with a TSO regarding balancing services, registering company also as a BSP - Registering for which REs they take on the responsibility for production, and in which MGAs.
+It is the new BRP that is responsible for applying the correct structure - Registering for which REs they take on the responsibility for consumption/trade, and in which MGAs.
 It is the new BRP that is responsible for applying the correct structure - Manage MECs for bilateral trade for REs that they are responsible for.
-Registration of a bilateral trade needs to be done by one of the BRPs and the counterpart will then need to approve the registration of the bilateral trade with this BRP - Assigning PU to the correct RO
+Registration of a bilateral trade needs to be done by one of the BRPs and the counterpart will then need to approve the registration of the bilateral trade with this BRP - Assigning PU to the correct RO - Provide the TSO with sufficient information to register ROs - Update own contact information